Srikkrisss/Practical-Machine-Learning-Week-4/README.md

 ## Model training

 The training dataset is split into two parts, train and validate (80% :
 20% Split).
-Validate will be used to detect out of sample (OOS) errors and to detect overfitting.
-Train will be used to train three different
+Crossvalidations of train will be used to detect out of sample (OOS) errors and the validate data set to detect overfitting.
-algorithms:
+Expected OOS-error will be less than 1% in case of a good prediction algorithm.
+Train will be used to train three different algorithms:

   - Classification and Regression Trees `rpart`
-  - Random Forrest `rf`
+  - Random Forest `rf`
   - Generalized Linear Model via Penalized Maximum Likelihood for Multinomial Models `glmnet`